ash-S26/Cruise-Controller/README.md

  Desired velocity -> 60 km\hr

-**only proportional gain Kp:**
+**Only Proportional gain Kp:**

- Only Kp value does not make car's velocity reach its desired velocity
+ - Only Kp value does not make car's velocity reach its desired velocity

-**proportional and integral gain:**
+**Proportional and Integral gain:**

- Integral gain add up errors making velocity reach desired velocity but overshoots abit.
+ - Integral gain add up errors making velocity reach desired velocity but overshoots abit.

-  **proportional, integral and derivate gain:**
+  **Proportional, Integral and Derivate gain:**

-  Derivate gain reduces the overshoot and for some value velocity smoothy converges to desired velocity
+ - Derivate gain reduces the overshoot and for some value velocity smoothy converges to desired velocity